 Best Casio Keyboard with Visual Aids

-The LK280 is great for beginners, thanks to the awesome visual aids.
-This is a lighted USB keyboard that has a step-teaching tool to help beginners to start playing the piano right away, without having to go through all of the boring stuff that can turn a lot of younger students off.
+The Casio LK280 is great for beginners, thanks to the awesome visual aids.
+This is a lighted USB digital piano that has a step-teaching tool to help beginners to start playing the piano right away, without having to go through all of the boring stuff that can turn a lot of younger students off.

 This keyboard has two sensitivity levels of touch response, and the keys are standard size.
 The best part is, the keys light up, making it easier than ever to use interactive learning apps.

-The CTK-3500 is a 61-key, touch sensitive, portable keyboard that comes with its own power supply, and it can also be used with battery power.
+The Casio CTK-3500 is a 61-key, touch sensitive, portable digital piano that comes with its own power supply, and it can also be used with battery power.

 This is a great keyboard for anyone who is into dance music, and it even has a Dance Music Mode with 50 built-in dance rhythms.
 It has a 48-note polyphony keyboard, so even when you are playing fast or intricate pieces, you are not going to end up dropping notes.
 It is also an excellent choice for beginners, with the Step-Up Lesson System.